Time Limit For Data Breach Claims – What Is It?

 Our panel of solicitors are experts in UK GDPR time limits, and can help make sure that your claim is made on time.
 They can also help you support your claim by collecting evidence, and help you negotiate a settlement that appropriately covers your losses.

 Plus, our panel is made up of No Win No Fee solicitors, and they work under a Conditional Fee Agreement (CFA).
-This means that you can access their services without being asked to pay any upfront or ongoing fees.
+This means that you can access their services without being asked to make payments upfront.
 If your claim fails, then you won’t pay for their work at all.

 In the event that your claim succeeds, your solicitor will take a success fee.
 This is a small, legally capped percentage of your data breach compensation.